blessinvarkey/ecocoding/README.md

-# Energy Consumption in Machine Learning Algorithms
+# Energy Consumption in Machine Learning & Deep Learning Models

 The project estimates and measures carbon emissions from various Machine Learning datasets to quantify and analyze their impact.